hiiamboris/red-wiki/proposals/[PROP]-REP-0101---For-loop-function.md

 ## Use Case

-The use case of a ```redfor``` function is to provide a way of looping over data in a way that is common in procedural programming languages.
+The use case of a ```for``` function is to provide a way of looping over data in a way that is common in procedural programming languages.

 Examples of how it would be used are: